 The Company accounts for income taxes in conformity with ASC Topic 740 - Income Taxes, which provides guidelines for how uncertain tax positions should be recognized, measured, presented and disclosed in financial statements.
 ASC Topic 740 requires the evaluation of tax positions taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" to be sustained by the applicable tax authority.
-Tax benefits of positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax expense in the current year.
+For tax positions meeting the more-likely-than-not threshold, the amount recognized in the Company's financial statements is the largest benefit or expense that has a greater than 50% likelihood of being realized upon its ultimate settlement with the relevant tax authority.
+Positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax benefit or expense in the current year.
 It is the Company's policy to recognize accrued interest and penalties related to uncertain tax benefits, if any, in income tax expense.
-There were no material uncertain income tax positions through March 31, 2017.
-The 2014 through 2016 tax years remain subject to examination by U.S. federal and most state tax authorities.
+Conclusions regarding tax positions are subject to review and may be adjusted at a later date based on factors including, but not limited to, on-going analyses of tax laws, regulations and interpretations thereof.
+Management has analyzed the Company's tax positions, and has concluded that there were no material uncertain income tax positions through June 30, 2017.
+The Company identifies its major tax jurisdiction as the United States, and the Company is not aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will change materially in the next 12 months.
+The 2014 through 2016 taxable years remain subject to examination by U.S. federal and most state tax authorities.

-The Company has formed wholly-owned subsidiaries, HMS Equity Holding and HMS Equity Holding II, which have elected to be taxable entities.
-HMS Equity Holding and HMS Equity Holding II primarily hold equity investments in portfolio companies which are treated as "pass through" entities for tax purposes.
+The Company has formed wholly-owned subsidiaries, HMS Equity Holding and HMS Equity Holding II, which have elected to be taxable entities for U.S. tax purposes.
+HMS Equity Holding and HMS Equity Holding II primarily hold equity investments in portfolio companies which are treated as "pass through" entities for U.S. tax purposes.
 HMS Equity Holding and HMS Equity Holding II are consolidated for financial reporting purposes, and the portfolio investments held by each entity are included in the condensed consolidated financial statements as portfolio investments recorded at fair value.
-HMS Equity Holding and HMS Equity Holding II are not consolidated with the Company for income tax purposes and may generate income tax expense, or benefit, and the related tax assets and liabilities, as a result of its ownership of certain portfolio investments.
+HMS Equity Holding and HMS Equity Holding II are not consolidated with the Company for U.S. federal income tax purposes and may generate income tax expense, or benefit, and the related tax assets and liabilities, as a result of its ownership of certain portfolio investments.
 This income tax expense, or benefit, if any, and the related tax assets and liabilities, are reflected in the Company's condensed consolidated financial statements.

-Listed below is a reconciliation of "Net increase (decrease) in net assets resulting from operations" to taxable income and to total distributions declared to common stockholders for the three months ended March 31, 2017 and 2016 (dollars in thousands).
+Listed below is a reconciliation of "Net increase (decrease) in net assets resulting from operations" to taxable income and to total distributions declared to common stockholders for the six months ended June 30, 2017 and 2016 (dollars in thousands).